About us

 kadó in KaDeWe

-The feedback surprised us a little.
-Sure, the box is classic, chic and the shape fits the hand very well when opening it.
-Hmm… A piece good enough to stand on its own?
+The design of our jewellery box is inspired by the visible part of the liquorice plant and comes in black and white.
+It is classic, chic and the long base of the box sits comfortably in the hand when you put it on.
+Hm... could this piece of jewellery stand on its own?
 The outcome of this question was depending on its surroundings.
 Let's ask in the 6th floor of KaDeWe…

 This ended up with kadó being invited to hold a presentation, and as good as it sometimes get, it all came together like pot and lid.
 In KaDeWe great value is put into regional references, to that licorice is–after 18 years!–simply a bit trendy.
 With the wide range of products, from Iceland all the way to Sicily, that kadó had to offer, expertise included, it was just right.
 For kadó this adress is a nice emphasis of that to which is of much importance to us in our daily shop: quality, variety and a clientele that appreciates good service.
 And with this, dear customer, you will find licorice as usual in Kreuzberg but also in the confectionery department of KaDeWe.
-This was strike 3.

 kadó im KaDeWe